-The premium provision for all lines of business is determined on a prospective basis taking into account the expected cash inflows and cash outflows and time value of money.
-The expected cash flows were estimated by applying an appropriate prospective combined ratio and excess of loss reinsurance cost to the unearned premium reserve adjusted for the expected cancellation rate.
+The expected cash flows were estimated by applying an appropriate prospective combined ratio to the unearned premium reserve adjusted for the expected cancellation rate.
+Reinsurance cost associated with the non-proportional treaties is also factored into the calculation.
 The combined ratio is defined as the sum of the expense and the claims ratios.

+Discounting

-This enables the claims forecast and the expense forecast to be modelled separately.
-An expected lapse rate is also factored in to capture the expected change in the premium provision from anticipated future policy cancellations.
-The best estimates are discounted using the euro risk free interest rate curve as at the valuation date, published by EIOPA.
+Claim and premium provisions best estimates are discounted using the euro risk free interest rate curve as at the valuation date, published by EIOPA.

+Risk Margin

 The risk margin is defined as the amount of future cash flows, in excess of the best estimate, that an insurer would require in order to take over and meet the insurance obligations covered by the technical provisions.
 It is calculated using a cost of capital approach.
-The risk margin is calculated using one of the simplification methods suggested by EIOPA, classified as method 3.
-This method assumes that all future SCRs are proportional to the best estimate of Technical Provisions, taking into account the maturity and the run-off pattern of the obligation net of reinsurance.
+The risk margin is calculated using one of the simplification methods suggested by EIOPA.